Quick Answer

 – Automatic initial enrollment

-– Non-automatic initial and enrollment
+– Non-automatic initial enrollment

 Special Enrollment Related to Coverage under Group Health Plans

 This is a chance given to people who never signed up for Medicare when first eligible due to active coverage due to current employment.
 In this case, you may choose coverage to begin on the month you sign up or at the start of any of the three months upon signing up.
+The Medicare Special Enrollment Period (SEP) rules are governed by CMS and the SSA and are designed to prevent gaps in coverage for working individuals and their dependents.

 Advantages of Medicare.